Xalsar/user-posts-backend/README.md

-# NestJS Users Post Backend
+# NestJS Users and Posts Backend

 An app built with NestJS, following the principles of Hexagonal Architecture and Domain-Driven Design (DDD).